dmsoares/star-trek-action-figures-inc/README.md

 #### Records

-In Haskell, __record types__ are not first class citizens.
-This has been a somewhat contentious topic, but some recent developments have made operating with records more ergonomic, although we won't go into much detail here.
+In Haskell, __records__ are not first class citizens.
+This has been a somewhat contentious topic, but some recent developments have made operating with records more ergonomic, although we won't go into detail here.

 In Haskell, a __record__ is just a product type with some syntactic sugar to allow named fields: